OpenCage is built with open source software and open data.

 The bulk of the geocoder code is written in Perl, apart from the back-end geocoders which are written in a whole plethora of languages.

 We rely on many different tools and services to operate our business.
 We regularly feature them in an ongoing "Tools we use" series on our blog.
+If you've read this far you may also enjoy this discussion with one of our founders on the Pushing to Production podcast.

 Please take a peak at the various software projects we've opensourced.